autonity/autonity-oracle/plugins/README.md

 	// one need to filter invalid symbols to make sure valid symbol's data be collected.
 The return PluginPriceReport
 	// contains the valid symbols' prices and a set of invalid symbols.
 	FetchPrices(symbols []string) (PluginPriceReport, error)
-	// State is called by oracle server to instantiate a plugin, it returns the plugin's version and a set of symbol that
+	// State is called by oracle server to get the statement of a plugin, it returns the plugin's statement of their version,
-	// the data source support, this information is just used for logging at the bootstrap phase of a plugin.
-	State() (PluginState, error)
+	// supported symbols, datasource, data source type, and if a key is required.
+It also checks the chainID from plugin
+	// side to determine if it is compatible to run the plugin with current L1 blockchain, it would stop to start if the
+	// chain ID is mismatched.
+	State(chainID int64) (PluginStatement, error)
 }

 // PluginPriceReport is the returned data samples from adapters which carry the prices and those symbols of no data if